ForkEyeeee/odin-book/README.md

 3. **Environment Setup**

-   Create a `.env.local` file in the root of your project and fill it with the necessary environment variables:
+   Create a `.env` file in the root of your project and fill it with the necessary environment variables:

    ```plaintext
    DATABASE_URL=""